neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.world.level.dimension.DimensionDefaults`
     - `CLOUD_THICKNESS` - The block thickness of the clouds.
     - `OVERWORLD_CLOUD_HEIGHT` - The cloud height level in the overworld.
+- `net.minecraft.world.phys`
+    - `AABB#intersects` - Returns whether the `BlockPos` intersects with this box.
-- `net.minecraft.world.phys.Vec3#rotateClockwise90` - Rotates the vector 90 degrees clockwise (flip x and z and invert new x value).
+    - `Vec3#rotateClockwise90` - Rotates the vector 90 degrees clockwise (flip x and z and invert new x value).

 ### List of Changes